ShorelineCrypto/nengcoin/doc/android_fullnode_GNUroot_arm/README.md

 ## From Desktop Linux in Virtualbox
 ### Step 10: Compile NENG wallet in QEMU
   The armel/armhf NENG binary from our download is unlikely to work well if your phone hardware is different.
-  Explained inour pdf report, you should compile Berkley DB libary above successfully, but likely to fail on NENG core compilation.
+  Explained in pdf report, you should compile Berkley DB libary above successfully, but likely to fail on NENG core compilation.
 Extract and copy DB library files into QEMU and compile NENG core wallet following cloud boot from below guide:

   debian armel, upgrade wheezy to jessie in QEMU: https://people.debian.org/~aurel32/qemu/armel/